 PURPOSE: The International Customs Day observed on 26 January is dedicated to the united efforts of Customs to support people and businesses by strengthening the global supply chain, reinforcing collaboration, harnessing technology and putting traditional and new partners at the centre of the transformation process.
 The customs administrations worldwide are invited to follow the WCO Strategic Plan 2022-2025.

-EVENTS: While the observance of the International Customs Day 2024 is on January 26th, this date is even more special as it marks the Anniversary of the WCO - a unique Organization dedicated to international cooperation and the sharing of knowledge.
+EVENTS: on January 26th, International Customs Day 2025, The participants are invited to mark the Anniversary of the WCO - a unique Organization dedicated to international cooperation and the sharing of knowledge.

 PUBLICATIONS: Get the following resources to read about Customs!